 It didn’t even matter what kind of vehicle it was because I knew it’d be in tip-top shape.

-After negotiations were complete, I called my sister who happened to be heading to Florida that same week (What are the chances, right?), and so she swung by North Carolina on the way from Virginia and we took a little rode trip.
+After negotiations were complete, I called my sister who happened to be heading to Florida that same week (What are the chances, right?), and so she swung by North Carolina on the way from Virginia and we took a little road trip.

 Florida being a long-ass state made it more than a little road trip, of course, but never mind, we had a great time, and then I met my new car.